snple/slim/docs/stdlib-times.md

   instant, January 1, year 1, 00:00:00 UTC.
 - `to_local(t time) => time`: returns t with the location set to local time.
 - `to_utc(t time) => time`: returns t with the location set to UTC.
+- - `in_location(t time, l string) => time`:  returns a copy of t representing the same time instant, but with the copy's location information set to l for display purposes.